Home » Gemstones » Green Gemstones

 Third row: a water-worn prismatic crystal of green corundum (fancy sapphire); a rectangular step-cut green peridot gemstone; a natural prismatic crystal of chrome (dark green) diopside.

-Bottom row: a dark green cushion-cut green (fancy) sapphire; a natural intergrown crystal of green fluorite; a rectangular step-cut green tourmaline gemstone; an oval-cut dark green zircon gemstone.
+Bottom row: a cushion-cut dark green (fancy) sapphire; a natural intergrown crystal of green fluorite; a rectangular step-cut green tourmaline gemstone; an oval-cut dark green zircon gemstone.

 Emerald